 “To me, sustainability means acting in such a way today that makes life still worth living on our planet tomorrow.
 As an insurer and a large company, but also as employees, we can have a large impact in this regard.
 From small, everyday impacts such as the content of our plates in the canteen to large issues beyond our own noses in our asset management investments.”Christopher Hilger, Customer Satisfaction

-Our investment strategy is based on a long-term perspective, which is the nature of the business.
+We understand responsible investment as the inclusion of environmental, social responsibility and governance (ESG) factors in investment decisions.
+Our investment strategy has a long-term focus, which is the nature of the insurance business.
 Due to the long-term obligations arising from life insurance contracts or occupational pension contracts, short-term profit maximisation is not the main focus.

 Exclusion and transparency with regard to climate effects

 Climate change and the resulting effects, such as an increased likelihood of natural disasters along with the damage these cause, are key to our long-term investments.
 It is in our interest to keep environmental risks as low as possible while also achieving a positive impact on the environment in order to sustain it for us all in the long term.
 Our efforts in this area are embedded in Sustainable Development Goal (SDG) No. 13 (combating climate change).

 In order to increase the transparency of our endeavours with regard to SDG No. 13, we establish an annual carbon footprint of our portfolio compared to that of the benchmark.
 It shows comparisons between the effective and the comparative portfolios for Swiss equities, European equities and our bond portfolio (Swiss equities: Swiss Market Index; EUR equities: Euro Stoxx 50; bonds: Barclays Global Aggregate).
 In our portfolios, we exhibit a significantly lower carbon footprint (as at: 31 December 2018).